reactive-graph/reactive-graph/book/src/About.md

 ## What is a Graph?

 A graph organizes highly interconnected data.
 The state of an Entity Component System can be ideally represented with the help of the graph.
-Inexor is the first game engine to introduce a graph as a basis.

 ```mermaid
 graph TD;